-Roger Hunt and Marianne Suhr, foreword by Kevin McCloud, published by Frances Lincoln
+Roger Hunt and Marianne Suhr, foreword by Kevin McCloud, published by White Lion Publishing

-A companion volume to the authors' bestselling Old House Handbook this authoritative guide, published in association with the Society for the Protection of Ancient Buildings, consider the knock-on effects of eco improvements to a building in relation to everything, from improved airtightness and thermal insulation to the installation of solar panels.
+A companion volume to the authors' bestselling Old House Handbook this authoritative guide is now in its second edition.
+Published in association with the Society for the Protection of Ancient Buildings, it considers the knock-on effects of eco improvements to a building in relation to everything, from improved airtightness and thermal insulation to the installation of solar panels.
 By examining the potential impact of these changes, Old House Eco Handbook aims to provide practical solutions for all who care for old buildings, helping to safeguard the future of our built heritage.